ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

     </table>

 ## News
 **NEW 15/04/2020** First pretrained model available!!, [click here to download it](https://github.com/ikergarcia1996/Self-Driving-Car-in-Video-Games/releases/tag/0.1).
-For instructions on how to run the AI see [Run the Model Section](#run-the-model)
+For instructions on how to run the AI see the [Run the Model](#run-the-model) Section
 **NEW 7/04/2020** Let's generate a huge training dataset together!!
 [Click here so see how to collaborate in the project (Spanish)](https://youtu.be/utQoMGLbCFc)

 ## Architecture